Kvothe838/test-diagnosis/README.md

  - Create local-env/config.yaml, add same env variables than local-env/config-example.yaml and set their values according to your Postgres connection.

+ - Execute backup for Postgres db to have all the schema and examples already saved.
+Use file under internal/database/scripts.

  ## Run

  To run the backend, just execute on the root of the project the following command: